noahba65/noahba65.github.io/divvy_write_up.md

 By customizing the StemGNN model to Divvy's data, I created a predictive tool capable of forecasting dock availability with significant precision.
 The integration of the Inverse Discrete Fourier Transform was the final step, translating the model's predictions into practical, actionable insights.

-Through this process, I'm not just addressing the current imbalances in bike availability; I'm anticipating future trends, paving the way for a more efficient bike-share experience throughout Chicago.
+Through this process, I'm not just addres sing the current imbalances in bike availability; I'm anticipating future trends, paving the way for a more efficient bike-share experience throughout Chicago.

 ## Insights and Implications